-Dave Murray-Rust is a Lecturer in Design Informatics at the University of Edinburgh.
+Dave Murray-Rust is a Senior Lecturer in Design Informatics at the University of Edinburgh.
 He has a MEng in Information Systems (Cambridge), MSc in Informatics (Edinburgh) and a PhD in Artificial Intelligence and Music (Edinburgh).
 His work is concerned with ways that people, data and things interact.
-Current research questions include: How can we understand the "social machines" – large-scale human-computer collective systems – that are a manifestation of the algorithmically mediated society that we are heading towards?
-How can we ensure that there is space for people within computational systems, preserving privacy, choice, identity and humanity while making use of possibilities of computational coordination and personal data?
+He is researching questions such as: How can we ensure that there is space for people within computational systems, preserving privacy, choice, identity and humanity while making use of possibilities of computational coordination and personal data?
+How can we understand the “social machines” – large-scale human-computer collective systems – that are a manifestation of the algorithmic society that we are heading towards?
 How can we work with things that have an increasing sense of agency, from sensing to responding to shaping the world around them?
 In practice, this relates to: IoT, personal data, human data interaction, physical computing and manifesting data.

 Dave Murray-Rust is Programme Director for the Design Informatics MA and MFA.

 He runs courses on: